 What do Hospice Volunteers Do?

-Public Relations // Board of Trustees // Visit Hospice patients in the home, hospital, or nursing homes. // Make short visits to support the caregiver, provide respite, or just take a snack or cookies. // Provide bereavement support to the caregiver after a loss, through visits, mailing, phone calls, support groups, luncheons, and memorials. // Do clerical work in the office, make brochures, do mailings, assemble information and admission packets. // Make comfort blankets. // Assist with fundraising. // Speak at organizations, clubs or churches. // Reminiscing. // Offer any special talent - beautician, massage therapist, carpenter or loving concern, or community groups such as girl scouts who make blankets for our patients.
+Public Relations // Board of Trustees // Visit Hospice patients in the home, hospital, or nursing homes. // Make short visits to support the caregiver or provide respite // Provide bereavement support to the caregiver after a loss through visits, mailing, phone calls, luncheons, and memorials. // Do clerical work in the office such as making brochures, sending mailings, assembling information and developing admission packets. // Make comfort blankets // Share their experiences with new volunteers, organizations, clubs or churches. // Reminisce with patients // Offer any special talent - beautician, massage therapist, carpentry, etc

 To Become a Hospice Volunteer

 The best way to become involved with volunteering is to call the Charity Hospice offices at 740-264-2280 and ask for information on the next volunteer training.
-Hospice began as a volunteer organization and that concept continues today.
 Medicare requires a 5% match of volunteer hours to clinical hours.
-The training for volunteers and staff is required by Medicare and the National Hospice and Palliative Care Organization.
-It is necessary for Medicare reimbursement.
-Trainings may be completed at any time, and at your own pace.
-However, we are willing to do a special training for any special group of people who would be seeking to fulfill the role of a hospice volunteer.
+The training for volunteers and staff is required and is necessary for Medicare reimbursement.
+We are willing to do a special training for any special group of people who would be seeking to fulfill the role of a hospice volunteer.
 At times, civic or religious organizations may want to have a special group training and we will be glad to work with any group with special needs.

 Volunteers are never give responsibilities that they are not prepared for or that make them uncomfortable.
-Volunteers accompany a nurse or a CNA during training to become familiar with hospice procedures.
-Clerical, fund raising, students or community volunteers do not require such an extensive training.
+Volunteers accompany a nurse or social worker during training to become familiar with hospice procedures.